 You see, at the most basic level, acne is a chronic inflammatory condition (source).
 So, with this basic definition in mind, how do you go about eliminating hormonal acne?

 The best way to stop hormonal acne naturally is to take a holistic approach that involves diet, lifestyle and a balanced skin care routine.
-Even though it’s tempting to focus just on the skin care routine, making a few, strategic food and lifestyle tweaks allows you to address the underlying inflammation.
-As results you get faster and lasting results.
+Even though it’s tempting to focus just on one’s skin care routine, making a few, strategic food and lifestyle tweaks allows you to address the underlying inflammation.

 Now, to help you get started, here’s what we’re going to cover in this article: